 Whilst you could create beautiful artworks with any of the colored pencils listed in this post, I would suggest any of these:

-Lightfastness: Refers to how well a color is preserved when exposed to light.
+Lightfastness: This refers to how well a color is preserved when exposed to light.
 The last thing you want when you create a beautiful artwork is for it to fade or discolor over time.

 The least stable colors are hot pinks, purples, blues, reds and oranges, while browns, grays and other neutrals generally remain unchanged.